 Working at a construction site is considered one of the most dangerous occupations in the United States.
 Construction workers are exposed to a wide variety of hazards and face a greater risk of injury or fatality than employees in any other major industry in the country.
-In fact, according to the Occupational Safety and Health Administration (OSHA), nearly 21% of all worker fatalities in 2017 were in construction.
+In fact, according to the Occupational Safety and Health Administration (OSHA), about 20% of all worker fatalities in 2019 were in construction.

 Falls from roofs, scaffolds, or through openings in temporary flooring